CSUN-COMP587-F18/assign1/README.md

 A fork is effectively a copy of the entire repository, frozen at the point when you created the fork.
 You own this copy and have complete control over it.
-Notably, if the original repository changes, your fork will **not** automatically change; you created the copy from a specific point in time.
+Notably, if the original repository changes, your fork will **not** automatically change.
-We'll come back to this in a bit.

 ### Step 2: Clone your Fork ###